kailash-manasarovar/statement/docs/timeline/2023/august.md

 ![T-shirts](../../content/tweets/august-comms/jackchardwood/t-shirts.png)

-- Offering a second interview to the hacker.
+- Offering a second interview to the hacker who posts pictures of himself as a cartoon mutant ninja turtle, or a little fat man with glasses.

 [![Second interview for the forgivenet](../../content/tweets/august-comms/jackchardwood/second-interview.png)](https://x.com/JackChardwood/status/1695580690140549390)